 Normal Symptoms SWELLING AND BRUISING: Moderate swelling and bruising are normal after any surgery.
 Severe swelling and bruising may indicate bleeding or possible infection.
 DISCOMFORT AND PAIN: Mild to moderate discomfort or pain is normal after any surgery.
 Our goal is to minimize your discomfort using oral pain medication.
 This will not eliminate all pain, but it should allow you to perform basic daily activities like walking.
 If the pain becomes severe and is not relieved by pain medication, please call us at (434) 227-5333.
 CRUSTING ALONG THE INCISION LINES: We usually treat this with antibiotic ointment.
 NUMBNESS: Small sensory nerves to the skin surface are cut when the incision is made or interrupted by undermining of the skin during surgery.
 The sensation in those areas gradually returnsusually within 2 or 3 months as the nerve endings heal spontaneously.
 However, there may always be some degree of numbness or impaired sensation in the surgical area.
 ITCHING: Itching and occasional small shooting electrical sensations within the skin frequently occur as the nerve endings heal.
 Ice, skin moisturizers, and massages are frequently helpful.
 These symptoms are common during the recovery period.
 REDNESS OF SCARS: All new scars are red, dark pink, or purple.
-Scars on the face usually fade within 3 to 6 months.
-Scars may take a year or longer to fade completely.
-Avoid direct sun exposure to the surgical area.
-Contact Your Physician's Office Fever over 100.4 F Pain not controlled by current prescription medications Uncontrolled nausea and vomiting Increased bleeding or drainage from the surgical site Severe swelling, bruising or increasing redness
+Scars on the face Contact Your Fever over 100.4 F Physician's Pain not controlled by current prescription medications Office Uncontrolled nausea and vomiting Increased bleeding or drainage from the surgical site

+Severe swelling, bruising or increasing redness